deadprogramers/InstaReport/README.md

 ### Features

-important note: my telegram account has been hacked please dont deal with my old account    dm @iescly here for pending deald
+important note: my telegram account has been hacked please dont deal with my old account    dm @iescly from now on

 This is a script which reports targeted instagram account or an instagram video.